 Welcome to the New York Blood Center's National Cord Blood Program Website - an interactive, informational resource for patients, their families and caregivers, health care professionals, expectant parents and the general public.

-From the regulatory perspective, the donors of cord blood (the mothers who donate their newborn's cord blood) and the patients who receive cord blood transplants are "human research subjects" under FDA and Office for Human Research Protection (OHRP).
-For this reason, we collect cord blood following protocols, policies and procedures submitted to the FDA and formally accepted by the Institutional Review Board (IRB) of the New York Blood Center as well as by the IRB of each of the hospitals that collaborate with us as a collection center.
+From the regulatory perspective, the donors of cord blood (the mothers who donate their newborn's cord blood) and the patients who receive investigational cord blood transplants are "human research subjects" under FDA and Office for Human Research Protection (OHRP).
+For this reason, since 1996, we collect cord blood following protocols, policies and procedures submitted to the FDA and formally accepted by the Institutional Review Board (IRB) of the New York Blood Center as well as by the IRB of each of the hospitals that collaborate with us as collection centers.

-To date, cord blood donations from more than 53,000 mothers have been made to the NYBC's National Cord Blood Program.
+To date, cord blood donations from more than 60,000 mothers have been made to the NYBC's National Cord Blood Program.
 Our donors come from all ethnic backgrounds.
-For example, approximately 18% of the donors are African-American (having at least one African-American parent), while 11% have two African-American parents.
-Additionally, Asians represent approximately 10% of all donors and multi-race donors make up 13-15%.
-Donors of Hispanic ancestry range between 20-22%.
+For example, approximately 20% of the donors are African-American (having at least one African-American parent).
+Asians represent approximately 8% of all donors and multi-race donors make up 13-15%.
+Donors of Hispanic ancestry represent 21%.
 This ethnic diversity has made it possible for patients of different ethnic backgrounds to find suitable matches, thereby improving access to hematopoietic transplantation.
-[See: Why is cord blood important for ethnic minorities?].
+[See: See: Why is cord blood important for ethnic minorities?].

 This Website attempts to provide accurate and timely information about cord blood transplants and public donations, as well as about technical aspects of our Program's operations.
-Patients and families considering a possible transplant must be told that cord blood is an investigational product, not yet licensed by FDA.
+Patients and families considering a possible transplant must be told that other than cord blood units licensed by FDA, all units must be distributed as investigational products.
 They can read about the potential advantages and disadvantages of cord blood transplantation in Cord Blood Q&A and in a Comparison between Bone Marrow & Cord Blood.
 Encouraging Patient Stories can be found in the Patients & Outcomes section.
 Website visitors can find out how the NCBP works in Program Overview.
 More technical information about cord blood collection and processing can be found in NCBP at Work.

 Expectant parents can get useful information about donation from Cord Blood Donation.
 You can keep current with News & Articles.
 You can use the new SiteMap to help navigate the site.